cnrgl/Projects/encryption/README.md

 *Ceaser chip --> most basic encryption algorithm (It is thought as have been invented by Ceaser)

-*Viginere --> improved ceaser chiper
+*Vigenere --> improved ceaser chiper

 *one-tap key --> uncrackable cipher method